GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: GMWBs in a Binomial Asset Pricing Model

 \subsection{Hedging}

 Consider the no-hedging strategy where fee revenues are invested at rate $r$ in a money market account and at time $\tau$, if $\tau<\infty$, the rider payoff is paid from this account.
-The $\mc{F}_{\bartau0}$-measurable random variable $\mc{C}_{\bartau0}$ measures the total cost of the rider to the insurer over the contract lifespan, discounted to time zero, when hedging is not used.
+The $\mc{F}_{\bartauzero}$-measurable random variable $\mc{C}_{\bartauzero}$ measures the total cost of the rider to the insurer over the contract lifespan, discounted to time zero, when hedging is not used.
 Denote the periodic fees received at time-step $i$ by $F{}_{i}$.
 Then we have, by the definition of the contract, that $F{}_{i}:=W_{i^{-}}(1-e^{-\bara})$ for $i\in\mc{I}_{N}^{+}$ and $F_{0}=0$.
-We have Note that $U_{0}=E_{\Q}[\mc{C}_{\bartau0}]$, but we are concerned with the pathwise results of $\mc{C}_{\bartau0}$ in relation to the outcomes resulting from a dynamic hedging strategy.
+We have